 As a member of the SEC’s Asset Management Unit, Philip gained broad experience with matters involving investment advisers to private funds and mutual fund complexes.
 He served as co-lead attorney on the investigation of hedge fund with more than $8 billion of assets under management for insider trading and a mismarking scheme, as well as an investigation of a major bank’s two wealth management subsidiaries for their failure to disclose conflicts of interest across the company’s wealth management franchise.
 Other matters Philip handled related to investment advisers involved market manipulation, style drift, undisclosed conflicts of interest, insider trading, whistleblowers, and supervisory and compliance failures.

 As a member of the SEC’s Cyber Unit, Philip’s work focused on cryptocurrencies and initial coin offerings (ICOs).
 Philip initiated the SEC’s involvement in the cryptocurrency space, in 2013, with the SEC’s first Bitcoin related enforcement action against the operator of Bitcoin Savings and Trust, a Bitcoin-denominated Ponzi scheme, and subsequent cryptocurrency related matters.
 Philip advised the Commission on cryptocurrencies and was a founding member of the SEC’s Distributed Ledger Technology Working Group, formed to coordinate the response across the SEC’s divisions and offices to the emerging technology.
+Philip is also a contributor to Seward & Kissel’s Cryptocurrency and Blockchain blog, SKrypto.

 In his time in government, Philip also handled matters involving broker-dealers, insurance and reinsurance companies, and expert network firms.
 He worked on matters involving internal corporate investigations, self-reports, and whistleblowers.